bakgaard/Stories/AdrexTheEngineer/TheMeeting.md

 It wasn't an evil sounding voice, but it bore a grim tone to it.
 It sounded like too much confidence for Adrex' liking.

-As his eyes shifted focus, a white haired human halfway through his forties sat on a chair with his legs planted firmly in front of him.
+As his eyes shifted focus, a white haired human about halfway through his forties sat on a chair with his legs planted firmly in front of him.
 His white shirt underneath his brown vest had a emblem sewn into it, and his hands held...
 Adrex' gun.

 The man inspected it, turned it around, grabbed it firmly by the grip, and held it in a straight arm towards Adrex' left, before taking it in for another closer inspection.
 Poking around it, the human also found the way to open it up to quickly study, before his face became *very* grim, and his eyes pieced right into Adrex' own.

-"You are Adrex Scalenduur, if I am not mistaken?" he said in a monotone voice, without a hint of compassion or interest.
+"You are Adrex Scalenduur, if I am not mistaken?" he said in a monotone voice, without a hint of compassion or interest, and still looking at the gun.

-It surprised Adrex the guy actually knew him, as his eyes pierced around, looking for clues of a way out of this situation.
+It surprised Adrex that the guy actually knew him, as his eyes pierced around, looking for clues of a way out of this situation.
 This white haired human somehow...

-*Oh*, Adrex thought to himself, as the realization kicked in.
+*Oh*, Adrex thought to himself, as a realization kicked in.

 "Mhh, mhhphh" Adrex hissed out of his sealed mouth.